jwang-a/CTF/Writeups/HitconQual2019/Pwn/Trick/README.md

 # Trick or Treat

 ## Problem Overcap
 The binary is rather simple.
-The basic program flow can be concluded as below
+The basic program flow can be summarized as below

 ```
     Addr = malloc(arbitrary_size)